Groupie: Sports

 "Buckle bunnies" are a well-known part of the world of rodeo.
 The term comes from a slang term for women ("bunnies"), and from the prize belt buckles awarded to the winners in rodeo, which are highly sought by the bunnies.
 According to one report, bunnies "usually do not expect anything more than sex from the rodeo participants and vice versa".

 In a 1994 Spin magazine feature, Elizabeth Gilbert characterized buckle bunnies as an essential element of the rodeo scene, and described a particularly dedicated group of bunnies who are known on the rodeo circuit for their supportive attitude and generosity, going beyond sex, to "some fascination with providing the most macho group of guys on Earth with the only brand of nurturing they will accept".

 Recently, in Irish sport, particularly in Gaelic Athletic Association sports the term "Jersey Puller" or "Jersey Tugger" has been used to describe females who are romantically interested in players.
 The term refers to the pulling of a player's top.
-The term can range from who look to be romantically linked with senior intercounty players to local players playing for their parish.
+The term can range from individuals who look to be romantically linked with senior intercounty players to local players playing for their parish.